TL;DR: MinIO’s

 - Assign read and write policies to the user.

-Update your .env file with the new MinIO credentials and the correct AWS_URL:
+Update your .env with the credentials you just created:

 AWS_ACCESS_KEY_ID=your_generated_access_key